Learning your child has cerebral palsy raises a host of questions.

-Therapy also works best when its both fun and functional, says Florida Hospital for Children Physical Therapist Susan Robins, PT.
+Therapy also works best when its both fun and functional, says AdventHealth for Children Physical Therapist Susan Robins, PT.

 Families are encouraged to be involved in therapy sessions and carryover these techniques at home, she says.

-At Florida Hospital for Children, we treat children with cerebral palsy as an individual, both in terms of their personality and the manifestation of their illness.
+At AdventHealth for Children, we treat children with cerebral palsy as an individual, both in terms of their personality and the manifestation of their illness.
 In the end, we know the best therapy is being a kid.